Kosovo–NATO relations

-History
+Kosovo War

 Longstanding tensions existed in Kosovo between the majority ethnic Albanians, who wanted to secede from Yugoslavia and join Albania, and the minority Serbs, who were discriminated against.
 Under the 1974 Yugoslav Constitution, Kosovo was a largely autonomous province, first as SAPK and then as APKM.
 In 1989, Yugoslav president Slobodan Milošević ended Kosovo's autonomy, exacerbating tensions and contributing to the outbreak of the Kosovo War in 1998.

 During the war, Yugoslav forces engaged in the ethnic cleansing of Kosovo Albanians.
 The United Nations Security Council (UNSC) passed a series of resolutions condemning Yugoslavia's actions and imposing an arms embargo on it.
 By June 1998, NATO announced that it would take military action against Yugoslavia if there were no improvement in conditions.
 In October 1998, NATO authorized airstrikes on the Yugoslav government.
 Before the airstrikes began, Milošević agreed to withdraw his forces from Kosovo and the airstrikes were called off.

 In 1999, the war resumed with even greater intensity against Kosovo Albanians.
 The United States Ambassador to Yugoslavia warned that unless Yugoslavia ceased attacking Albanians, air strikes were imminent.
 In March 1999, NATO began an aerial bombing campaign against the FR Yugoslavia government.
 After two months, Yugoslav forces began to withdraw from Kosovo, NATO and Yugoslavia reached an agreement, and NATO halted the bombing.

 Following the passage of UNSC Resolution 1244, in June 1999, 20,000 troops constituting the Kosovo Force (KFOR), a NATO peacekeeping force, entered Kosovo to secure the return of Kosovo Albanian refugees to their homes and to prevent a power vacuum.
 As of 2024, KFOR remains in Kosovo, with a strength of 4,500 troops.